anthony-999/anthony-999/README.md

-    I am Anthony Valdez, currently pursuing a Bachelor of Science in Information Technology.
-    My passion lies in the realm of website design and development.
+    "My passion lies in the art of website development."

    📩 : anthonyvaldez018@gmail.com